asud13/Hybrid-CLI-Assistant/README.md

 # Hybrid CLI Assistant

 A privacy-focused command-line AI assistant that combines local LLMs with a cloud-based GPT-4 fallback.
-Designed for speed, reliability, and security, the assistant prioritizes local execution whenever possible, with seamless failover to GPT-4 when needed.
+This assistant prioritizes local execution whenever possible, with seamless failover to GPT-4 when needed.